Building Health, Building Peace: Eight years in global telehealth

 Over the past eight years, we’ve supported frontline providers facing these cases and thousands more—all via telehealth.
 Since 2017, World Telehealth Initiative has partnered with healthcare teams in under-resourced settings across the globe, connecting them with medical experts worldwide to support patient care, provide hands on training and collaboration.
 We’ve learned a lot in the process—about what strengthens healthcare systems and what doesn’t.

-When we started delivering telehealth support to under-resourced settings eight years ago, we knew the technology was crucial.
-What has proven to matter just as much is trust—built across borders, through consistency, respect and learning together.
+Although technology is crucial, trust has proven to matter just as much—built across borders, through consistency, respect and learning together.
 Here is what we’ve learned:

 1. Human connection is foundational